OpenBonfire/bonfire/README.md

 ## Progress *not exhaustive, there's a lot of stuff to do*
 - 🟨 Login
-  -  🟩 Authenticator Login
+  - 🟩 WebView-based login
-  -  🟥 SMS Login
+  - 🟨 Web Login (you have to input your token manually)
-  -  🟥 No MFA Login (captcha appears when there's no authenticator)
+  - 🟥 WearOS login support (you have to compile yourself with the token hard-coded)

 - 🟨 Messaging
   - 🟩 Sending Messages
   - 🟩 Cache Messages